AelinXYZ/AELIPs/content/aelips/aelip-7.md

 Pool token transfer issues will be resolved by removing all restrictions although this means anyone buying them after the redemption window for a premium will not have access to the deal and will have to withdraw them for the purchase currency.

 Deal token transfers will be blocked due to issues with claiming math and the incompatibility with the current logic if they are put into contracts and AMMs.
-This will be researched and udpated in future factory contracts.
+This may be researched and udpated in future factory contracts if trading is desired.

 Additionally, a helper transfer method for the treasury only that makes it easier to send out deal fees that is not needed will be removed in this AELIP.